Halezmarie/Halezmarie.github.io/_posts/2020-08-30-why_i_decided_to_become_a_software_engineer.markdown

 Well, my love for technology all started back on July 16, 1993.
 The moment I was born, I knew that I was destined to be a software engineer.

 Haha, just kidding!
 If only life was that simple, right?
 I went from wanting to be a gymnastics coach, to nursing, and then eventually I settled with teaching.
-I am now coming on my third year as an elementary teacher, and as much as I wished it would've worked it, it just isn't compatible with me.
+I am now coming on my third year as an elementary teacher, and as much as I wish my first career would've worked out, it just isn't compatible with who I am as a person.
 People often say, "Oh, but you get so much time off!" but what's the point if the job doesn't make me happy?

 ![](https://media.giphy.com/media/G6IATw3N0jhIc/giphy.gif)